jackyliu16/StuGradeManagerSystem/README.md

 // UI

 [] UI interface optimization

 - Prompt information beautification
 - Administrator interface beautification

 [] Try to optimize the human-computer interaction experience

 - Input data is achieved by some sort of selection of tables
 - Insert data by uploading xlsx or csv rather that input data one by one

 // tool

+---
-[] Data validity check
+[Doing] Data validity check
+> Having update the DBException, which cover the basic exception just like `parameter length incorrect`
+> , `parameter type incorrect`, `value overflow`, `relationship not exist` and the normal exception such
+> sa `SQL_Exception`

+Problem:

+1. Error type are not necessarily classified correctly.
+    1. seem SQL_Exception should be deprecation.
+2. some part haven't been finished (sent to 庄重)

 - jacky will update tool.check to helping controler to check if data is valid
 - controller need to make sure all update or select use of database with a kinds of valid check and message output to user

 ### Appendix

 Not everyone is involved in the repository for cooperation.

 database part all people has using git repo to update work [@jackyliu - 20200740029](https://github.com/jackyliu16), [@jack - 20202033014](https://github.com/Jack5057)

   controller and view part is a kind of hybrid submission? view part didn't submit there code directly but give they file to control part, then they test the context integration and update the work.